jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

 DendroPy maps taxon definitions encountered in a data source to |Taxon| objects by the taxon label.
 The labels have to match **exactly** for the taxa to be correctly mapped, with the match being **case-sensitive**.
-Thus, "Python regius", "PYTHON REGIUS", "python regious", "P. regious", etc. will all be considered as referring to distinct and different taxa.
+Thus, "Python regius", "PYTHON REGIUS", "python regious", "P. regius", etc. will all be considered as referring to distinct and different taxa.

 Further quirks may arise due to some schema-specific idiosyncracies.
 For example, the NEXUS standard dictates that an underscore ("_") should be substituted for a space in all labels.